 Like oatmeal or rice, polenta is versatile and can be served in a variety of ways at any meal of the day.
 What's added to it and how it's presented can make it feel part of an elegant meal or just a simple lunch.
-There are different types of polenta based on the preparation of the dish.
-Different They are:
+There are different types of polenta based on the preparation of the dish:

 Polenta is used in different ways depending on the meal of the day in which it is being served.